skupperproject/refdog/input/resources/connector.md

 # Connector resource

-A binding from a local workload to listeners in remotes sites.
+A connector binds a local workload to [listeners](listener.html) in remote [sites](site.html).
+Listeners and connectors are matched by routing key.

-Each site can have multiple connector resources.
+On Kubernetes, a connector has a selector and port for specifying workload pods.

+On Docker, Podman, and Linux, a connector has a host and port for specifying a local server.
+Optionally, Kubernetes can also use a host and port.

 ~~~ yaml
 apiVersion: skupper.io/v2alpha1